cncf/glossary/style-guide.md

 # Status

-The **status** label will come after the tile label.
+The **status** label will come after the title label.
 The status label helps us understand which definitions are thoroughly vetted or require more effort.

 Valid values are: